titansrule3035/unity-c-sharp-inventory-system-test/projects/CSharpToDoList/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License in its parent repository.